tradesafe/woocommerce/readme.txt

 For more information on how to setup the plugin, please refer to our [guide](https://developer.tradesafe.co.za/docs/1.1/plugins/woocommerce)

 == Changelog ==

+= 1.2.5 - 2021-08-12 =
+ * Updated to WordPress support to version 5.8 and WooCommerce support to version 5.5

 = 1.2.4 - 2021-07-14 =
  * Improved error handling when client details are invalid